-4.0 AIMS
+1.0 AIMS

-Part A: (AIA) Arboricultural Impact Assessment

-4.1 Detail the condition of the trees on the site or on adjoining sites where such trees or large shrubs may be affected by the proposed works, by assessment of individual specimens or stands.

-4.2 Provide as an outcome of the visual tree assessment (VTA), the following: a description of the trees or large shrubs, observations made, discussion of the effects the location of the proposed building works may have on the trees or large shrubs, and make recommendations required for remedial or other works to the trees or large shrubs, if and where appropriate.

-Part B: (TPP) Tree Protection Specification & Tree Protection Plan

-4.3 Provide a detailed specification for remedial works or protection measures for their retention in a safe and healthy condition, or a condition not less than that at the time of initial inspection for this report, or in a reduced but sustainable condition due to the impact of the development but ameliorated through tree protection measures able to be applied, and will consider the location and condition of the trees or large shrubs in relation to the proposed building works, or recommend removal and replacement where appropriate.

-4.4 Determine from the assessment as detailed in 1.1 & 1.2 a description of the works or measures required to ameliorate the impact upon the trees or large shrubs to be retained, by the proposed building works or future impacts the trees or large shrubs may have upon the new building works if and where appropriate, or the benefits of removal and replacement if appropriate for the medium to long term safety and amenity of the site.
+- 1.1 Detail the condition of the trees on the site, adjoining properties or adjacent road reserve where such trees may be affected by the proposed works, by assessment of individual trees or stands of trees, and indicate protection measures or remedial works for their retention and protection pre, during and post construction.
+Consider the location and condition of the trees in relation to the proposed building works and recommend retention and protection or removal and replacement where appropriate.
+The retained specimens are to remain in a safe and healthy condition, not less than at the time of initial inspection for this report, or in a reduced but sustainable condition due to the impact of the development but ameliorated through tree protection measures recommended to be applied. - 1.2 Provide as an outcome of the assessment, the following: a description of the trees, observations made, discussion of the effects the location of the proposed building works may have on the trees and make recommendations required for remedial or other works to the trees, if and where appropriate. - 1.3 Determine from the assessment as detailed in 1.2 a description of the works or measures required to ameliorate the impact upon the trees to be retained, by the proposed building works or future impacts the trees may have upon the new building works if and where appropriate, or the benefits of removal and replacement if appropriate for the medium to long term safety and amenity of the site.

-5.0 OBJECTIVES
+2.0 OBJECTIVES